CMGeldenhuys/kleinvoet/README.md

 └── CONF.INI (experimental)
 ```

-Each recording will be stored as a WAVE file in the corrosponding `REC_X`
+Each recording will be stored as a WAVE file in the corresponding `REC_X`
 folder.
 Where the recorder increments `X` for every subsequent recording made on
 the device (e.g. `REC_1`, `REC_2` etc.).
 Inside each recording folder are the
 files associated with that recording.
 Due to the limitation of the FAT32
 filesystem each individual recording has to be split up across multiple WAVE
 files (e.g.`REC.WAV`, `REC.W01`, etc.).
 By default this is in 256MiB chunks, but
-is user configureable.
-Contained in the header of each WAVE file is timestamping
+is user configurable Contained in the header of each WAVE file is timestamping
-and location information required to syncronise the nodes during offline
+and location information required to synchronise the nodes during offline
 processing of the files.
 A granular log of the timestamping metadata is stored
 in `TS.CSV`.
 A complete operational log is stored in `KV.LOG`, which might deem
 useful in troubleshooting a faulty recording node.
 (Experimental) Currently the